Ninnat/ninnat.github.io/_posts/2018-03-06-representation-basics.md

 representation, the right-action version of the dual representation coincides with the *Hermitian dual representation* $\rho\dgg (g)$, while the left-action version coincides with the *complex conjugate representation*.
-Hhigh energy physicists like to use the latter and signify the dual representation by an overbar.
+High energy physicists like to use the latter, signifying the dual representation by an overbar.

 ## Intertwiners and Schur's lemma